0SINTr/osintr/README.md

-# 0SINTr
+# osintr

-**0SINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, OSINT Industries API etc.
+**osintr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, OSINT Industries API etc.

 ---

-## Why 0SINTr?
+## Why osintr?

 The app directly interacts with high-quality APIs (SerpDev, Firecrawl, HIBP, OSINT Industries) at a low cost, bypassing the need for unreliable third-party apps.
 This ensures you have full control over the code and only need to cover the API costs.